 On average, nearly four out of five cyclists are injured at intersections in B.C.
-When you're driving, you can help reduce the chance of a crash and address the common causes by sharing the road safely.
+When driving, you can help reduce the chances of a crash by sharing the road safely and following these tips:

 Don't get distracted.
 Watch for cyclists on the road and make eye contact if you can, so they can anticipate your next move.

 Look out.
 Shoulder check for cyclists before turning right and watch for oncoming cyclists before turning left.
 Scan for cyclists before you enter the roadway from an alley or get in and out of a parking spot.

 Yield the right-of-way.
 Yield to cyclists and signal well in advance if you need to cross a designated bike lane or pull over to the side of the road.

 Cyclists can help to reduce crashes by following some simple tips and staying focused:

 Start at the top.
 Wearing an approved bicycle helmet that meets safety standards is the law in B.C.
 Focus on how it fits: it should be snug, but not uncomfortable, and should not be able to roll off of your head when the chin strap is secured.

 Reflect on safety.
 Be extra visible with reflective gear on your bicycle pedals and wheels.

 Bike lanes are best.
 Use designated bike routes whenever possible – they're safer and reduce conflicts with vehicle traffic.
 Check your local municipality's website for designated bike routes or go to TransLink for Metro Vancouver